 Geospatial insights provide context and clarity for climate action

-With 2020 widely recognised as a critical year for addressing climate change, understanding that everything happens somewhere has never been more important.
+With 2020 widely recognised as a critical year for addressing climate change, understanding the role of geospatial insights has never been more important.

-More severe and frequent floods, droughts and tropical storms, dangerous heatwaves and rising sea levels are already severely threatening lives and livelihoods across the planet.
+Climate change is already affective every inhabited region across the globe.
+More severe and frequent floods, droughts and tropical storms, dangerous heatwaves and rising sea levels are already severely threatening lives and livelihoods.
 We need to reduce greenhouse gas emissions by 45% from 2010 levels by 2030 and reach net zero emissions by 2050.
-And for that, we need political will and urgent action to set a different path.”
+And for that, we need political will and urgent action to set a different path.

 The Department of Energy and Climate Change (DECC) works with Ordnance Survey (OS) to ensure the UK has secure, clean and affordable energy supplies.